Peruks/Peruks-Peruks/README.md

 - Transitioning into **Data Science & AI**
 - Strong foundation in **maths, logic, and structured problem-solving**
 - Hands-on experience as a **Network Operations Engineer at UST Global**
-  working in a telecom environment
-- Exposure to the **Web3 ecosystem**, including basic validator node setup
+- Exposure to the **Web3 ecosystem**, including validator node setup
 - Currently focusing on **Python, SQL, and data analysis**
 - Building practical, consistent projects to strengthen real-world skills